|

 are part of the initial cost.
 Digital cameras are

-pretty cheap espcially if you're getting a model that
+pretty cheap especially if you're getting a model that

 is a couple of steps back from what's new.
 The big